 The fixed residue

 It is not directly related to the type of water (natural, sparkling, or natural effervescent).
 However, it is important to know what it is.
-The fixed residue is a measure that allows to measure the amount of mineral salts present in the water after the complete evaporation of the water that has been brought a temperature of 180° C. The higher this value (expressed in mg/l), the more minerals are dissolved in one liter.
+The fixed residue is a measure that allows measuring the number of mineral salts present in the water after the complete evaporation of the water that has been brought a temperature of 180° C. The higher this value (expressed in mg/l), the more minerals are dissolved in one litre.
 The advice is, for everyday use, to choose a water with a low fixed residue, with a value as low as 100 mg/l if possible.

 Pros and cons of sparkling or natural effervescent water

 - Promotes digestion, as the carbon dioxide present stimulates the production of gastric juices

 - give a greater sense of satiety than natural water and has the property of reducing appetite if drunk before a meal.
 In this case, we could say that it has a hunger-reduction action

 - naturally sparkling waters generally contain more mineral salts, such as calcium, magnesium, potassium and sodium.
 However, these minerals are inorganic, so they are not easily assimilated.
 I disagree with the statement that I found in several articles on the web “sparkling water is indicated in those subjects that take few minerals with food.”

 - according to some experts, the sparkling water is safer than the natural one because the added carbon dioxide should be able to limit bacterial replication

 - the bubbles of carbonated water, consisting of CO2, promote gastric emptying and therefore can facilitate digestion

 - It can cause abdominal swelling and gastric dilation, especially in those who already suffer from it